conduktor/conduktor-docs/docs/gateway/interceptors/data-security/encryption/encryption-configuration.md

 You'll also find a few tips, like the [Secret Key Templates](#secret-key-templates) or the [Secrets in Environment Variables](#use-environment-variables-as-secrets).

-Please find some interceptor examples in the [Encryption Snippets](/gateway/interceptors/data-security/encryption/encryption-snippets) page.
+Please find some examples of interceptors on the [Encryption Snippets](/gateway/interceptors/data-security/encryption/encryption-snippets) page.

 ### Encryption Types